Phy3hogga/MCPL_File_Handling/README.md

 Mat_File_Path = MCPL_To_MAT(File_Path, Read_Parameters);
 ```
 #### Filter_MCPL_MAT_Data.m
 Filters a MAT formatted MCPL file to remove events that are outside a undesired parameter range.
 Can be useful to reduce insignificant data prior to feeding into another set of simulations.
+Any filters that aren't assigned will not be applied.
 ```matlab
 %% For each MAT file created by MCPL_To_MAT for Current_Mat_File = 1:length(Mat_File_Path)